MathieuCpePsm/MathieuCpePsm/README.md

-Bonjour,
+Hello,
-Je suis Mathieu QUENEC'H étudiant à CPE Lyon en PSM et voici mon espace GitHub pour mes programmes Pythons
+I am Mathieu QUENEC'H, a student at CPE Lyon specializing in PSM (Physics and Microelectronic Systems).